jalik/meteor-jalik-roles/README.md

 meteor add jalik:roles
 ```

-To remove the package :
+If later you want to remove the package :
 ```
 meteor remove jalik:roles
 ```

-### How it works

-The package uses a Mongo.Collection accessible via **Meteor.roles**.
+### Creating roles

-First thing, you need to create the roles you need on server side.
+First thing, you need to create the roles you need on the server.
+For that you have a Mongo.Collection accessible via **Meteor.roles**.
+By default, all operations (insert, update, remove) on this collection are not allowed on the client.

 ```js
 if (Meteor.isServer) {